 From the AGA website:

-One year after enactment of the Foundations for Evidence-based Policymaking Act, government leaders are actively transforming their agencies into learning organizations.
+One year after the Foundations for Evidence-based Policymaking Act became law, government leaders are actively transforming their agencies into learning organizations.
 At the same time, major changes to the Chief Financial Officer function are under serious consideration in the Congress.

 Join the hundreds of federal PIOs, CFOs and other federal officials, managers and analysts who will attend the PIO/CFO Summit to hear about these activities and learn what’s working best.

-Register to attend in person or online on the AGA PIO/CFO website!
+Register to attend virtually on the AGA PIO/CFO website!

 First, let me start with an analogy and ask, what is GPS?
 Today we know GPS as one of the multiple apps on our phone that we use for directions when we go for a drive.
 Simple right?
 These GPS apps get us from point A to point B by telling us all the directions regarding how to get there; including street names, left and right turns, traffic congestion, hazards, and police warnings.
 It’s a perfect example of technology freeing us up from a time-consuming task.
 However, this technology wasn’t always available.

 When I was a kid and our family was planning a road trip or vacation, my dad would clear the kitchen table, break out a box of maps by county, region, etc. and start laying them out on the table.
 One by one, starting from our house, he would identify the roads on the map that we needed to drive, highlight the trip’s path, and look for the next road we needed.
 We had yellow highlighter across the multiple maps we needed to make our journey.
 A great bonding moment – yes, however, it was a repetitive, time-consuming task.